 It couldn't be easier!
 And it certainly fit our budget.
 He got a huge response by both kids and adults as we trick-or-treated in our neighborhood.
 He was glad he decided to join in the fun.

 Looking for more fun, frugal Halloween costumes?
-Take a look at my Happy Halloween Pinterest board or these frugal DIY Costumes from Halloweens past:
+Take a look at my Happy Halloween Pinterest board.

-Stick Figure Costume is linked up to Thrifty Thursday at Living Well Spending Less, Thrifty Thursday at The Thrifty Couple, Inspire Me Wednesday at seventhirtythree, Show & Tell at Gingerly Made, Share It Link Party at The Winthrop Chronicles, Whatever Goes Wednesday at Someday Crafts, Whimsy Wednesday at Smart School House, Show & Tell at Snap!, Fluster’s Creative Muster Party at Fluster Buster, Inspiration Monday at i should be mopping the floor, Type A Parent Linkup, The SITS Girls, Too Cute Tuesday at Funky Polkadot Giraffe, and the Creative Collection Link Party at Craftomaniac.
+Stick Figure Costume is linked up to Show & Tell at Snap!, Fluster's Creative Muster Party at Fluster Buster, Inspiration Monday at i should be mopping the floor, and Too Cute Tuesday at Funky Polkadot Giraffe.